True North for Spiritual Seekers:

 If you answered yes to all these questions, review the next steps below.

-This program has rolling admissions with the application and letter of intent due by August 3rd.
-If you are interested in taking the next steps, please complete this short form and submit a letter of intent that responds to the following questions:
+This program has rolling admissions.
+The application and letter of intent are due by September 12th.
+If you are interested in taking the next steps, please submit a letter of intent that responds to the following questions:

 What calls you to this program at this time in your life?